-It is the feeling of the author, Lillian Smith, that the major forces responsible for prejudice are the anxieties and pressures that parents impose on their children in order to foster values of respectability and conformity.
+responsible for prejudice are the anxieties and pressures that parents impose on their children in order to foster values of respectability and conformity.

-These conclusions of the social scientists should at least shock us into an awareness of what exists and lead us to call more conferences of this kind so that the churches and the synagogues through their religious schools will become a positive rather than a passive force in combating prejudice in our country.
+These conclusions of the social scientists should at least shock us into an awareness of what exists and lead us to call more conferences of this lind so that the churches and the synagogues through their religious schools will be some a positive rather than a passive force in combating prejudice in our country.